wbadart/willbadart.com/src/posts/2025-11-05-gdp-correction.md

 I contrived an example about a preprocessing pipeline that, as it worked, accumulated proof that each processing step had been performed.
-These proofs were later discharged to satisfy clustering and classification algorithms that had these steps in their
+These proofs were later discharged to satisfy the preconditions of the library's clustering and classification algorithms (not pictured):
-preconditions:

 ```haskell
 data Normalized